-Although it continues to attract millions of tourists every year, there are few places in Los Angeles which locals avoid as deliberately as Downtown Hollywood‘s Walk of Fame.
-To put it bluntly, most Angelenos that I know would rather jostle with the crowded sidewalks along Alvarado in Westlake or spend a day in Skid Row than get anywhere near Hollywood and Highland.
+Although it continues to attract millions of tourists every year, there are few places in Los Angeles that locals avoid as deliberately as Downtown Hollywood‘s Walk of Fame.
+To put it bluntly, most Angelenos that I know would rather jostle with the crowded sidewalks along Alvarado in Westlake or spend a night on Skid Row than go anywhere near Hollywood and Highland.
 However, just as I explored those two neighborhoods and found much to enjoy, I decided to have a crack at seeing the Walk of Fame with similarly fresh eyes (and closed nose and ears).
-The results were mixed.
+The results were mixed… which given the subject, feels like a success.

 Nothing, however, could lure back the film industry — but the Walk of Fame was created in 1958 to at least give tourists a reason, however flimsy a one, to make a destination of the neighborhood.
-Today some 10 million visitors annually come to the Walk of Fame where they take pictures of the memorial sidewalk, taking selfies and having their picture taken with shakedown artists unconvincingly dressed as comic book superheroes.
-Along the way, they’re accosted by aggressive, self-medicated panhandlers — including the homeless, millenarians, and guys selling shiny aluminum discs known as compact discs, or “CDs.”
+It is surely one of the most half-assed attempts to revive a neighborhood and yet today some 10 million visitors annually come to the Walk of Fame where they take pictures of the memorial sidewalk, taking selfies and having their picture taken with shakedown artists unconvincingly dressed as comic book superheroes.
+Along the way, they’re accosted by aggressive, self-medicated panhandlers — including the homeless, millenarians, and guys selling shiny aluminum objects known as compact discs, or “CDs.”
 It feels like a literal tourist trap.

-Nowadays you can see names memorialized on sidewalks elsewhere, including Anaheim (Anaheim Walk of Stars), East Los Angeles (Latino Walk of Fame), Huntington Beach (Surfing Walk of Fame), Lancaster (Aerospace Walk of Honor), and Palm Springs (Palm Springs Walk of Stars), or anywhere someone with a little vanity encountered not–yet-dry concrete.
+Nowadays you can see names memorialized on sidewalks elsewhere, including Anaheim (Anaheim Walk of Stars), East Los Angeles (Latino Walk of Fame), Huntington Beach (Surfing Walk of Fame), Lancaster (Aerospace Walk of Honor), and Palm Springs (Palm Springs Walk of Stars), or anywhere someone with a little vanity discovered some not-yet-dry concrete and wrote their name in it.

 The Walk of Fame wasn’t especially popular at first.
 From its beginning through 1961, the initial 1,500 stars were placed.
 Eight years passed before producer Richard D. Zanuck received a star in December 1968 in recognition of his producer role on films including Compulsion (1959), Sanctuary (1961), The Chapman Report (1962), and The Sound of Music (1965).
 His next production, SSSSSSS, would concern an emotionally disturbed man-snake hybrid.